Skip to main content

 Students do not need prior experience in Latvian or Russian to do an internship in Riga.

-Students are required to participate in the prep course, IAS 369R, during the second block of fall semester (for winter semester internships) or the second block of winter semester (for spring–summer and fall internships).
-Part-time BYU students and non-BYU students pay an additional $300 (approx.) tuition fee for enrolling in the required pre-departure class.
+Students are required to participate in the prep course, IAS 369R, during the second block of fall semester for the winter program, and during the second block of winter semester for the summer and fall programs.
+Part-time BYU students and non-BYU students pay an additional $300 (approximately) tuition fee for enrolling in the required pre-departure class.

 Accompanying spouses need to be credit-bearing participants on the program.
 Spouses also will need to apply online and take the preparation course.